How to order prescriptions?

 Ordering via telephone

-We have a prescription ordering line: please call 01642 856066 and select the prescriptions ordering line.
+We have a prescription ordering line: please call 01642 856066 and select the prescriptions ordering line OPTION 3.

-This line is in operation from 10am until 1pm, Monday to Friday and is reserved for the following groups of people:
+This line is in operation from 9am until 12pm AND 2pm until 4pm Monday to Friday and is reserved for the following groups of people:

 - under 10 year olds